KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 *It's not a bug, it's a feature!*

 To prevent [DNS Rebind attacks](https://www.ceilers-news.de/serendipity/37-DNS-Rebinding-Ein-altbekannter-Angriff-kompromittiert-Router.html), the router does not allow resolving domains to local IP addresses.

+Wow!
+Easy as that!
+As this is a security feature, other routers should show the same behaviour.
+So why did none of the tutoprials mention this?

+Anyway, at least now that's resolved for me.